 Add onto these drugs threats are new psychoactive substances--so-called party drugs or synthetic cannabis packets.
 A lot of the source chemicals are made in China, though not exclusively China.

-What does President Xi mean by a “rule of law with Chinese characteristics”?
+What President Xi means by a ‘rule of law with Chinese characteristics’

 I think we can see where China wants to head to on rule of law, and whether that satisfies everyone in the West as a ‘model’ rule of law isn’t China’s concern.
 In this context a rule of law with Chinese characteristics is likely an apt term for what will be a unique result that draws on China’s historical legal developments.